bananatron/gruup/worklist.md

 #TODO

-- make url links work like image links
+- !!make url links work like image links
-X Scroll fix
+- !!Scroll fix
+- tab notifications

 - Admin to grant admin access
 - Room creation / deletion
 - Store url in session so you can go to the right place